bmhaskar/node-cache-manager-decorator/README.md

 It shows possibility of using the babel decorator for decorating class methods.

-It demonstartes the use of '@Cacheble' decorator
+It demonstartes the use of '@Cacheable' decorator

-The decorator`@Cacheble`
+The decorator`@Cacheable`
   - It supports provisioning cache manager
   - Dynamic key building function
   - Providing key specific `ttl` value